 An India Economic Strategy to 2035

-Commissioned by the Australian Government, the India Economic Strategy sets out an ambitious plan to transform Australia’s economic partnership with India by 2035.
+The Australian Government’s India Economic Strategy sets out an ambitious plan to transform Australia’s economic partnership with India by 2035.

 Insight: India on the rise in the World Bank’s Doing Business 2020 report

-India has moved up 14 places to rank 63rd among 190 countries for ease of doing business, according to the World Bank.
-Importing from and exporting to India have become easier for the fourth consecutive year.
-This is important for Australian businesses that want to participate in India’s large and growing markets.
+India has moved up 14 places to rank 63rd among 190 countries for ease of doing business.
+(Source: World Bank, Doing Business 2020, Comparing Business Regulation in 190 Countries, February 2020).
+Exporting and importing has become easier for the fourth consecutive year.
+This is good news for Australian businesses looking to export to India.

 India regional profiles